-Any happy hour or holiday party can have a cheese board, but how often is it the star of the whole event?
+Any happy hour or summer gathering can have a cheese board, but how often is it the star of the whole event?
 In the Williams Sonoma Test Kitchen, a breathtaking, scene-stealing cheese board is a favorite party trick.
-Brimming with figs and olives, blue cheese and good cheddar, crusty bread and crackers, it takes the concept of “chese plate” to another, more sophisticated level.
+Brimming with figs and olives, blue cheese and good cheddar, crusty bread and crackers, it takes the concept of “cheese plate” to another, more sophisticated level.

 1. Think: Goat, Blue, Aged, Soft, and Hard Cheeses